Exposing Barriers to Flexibility Aggregation in Unbalanced Distribution Networks: Case Studies

-However, for current real distribution systems, the perfect coordination assumption may be unreasonable since 1) single-phase flexible units can be connected at different locations and belong to different owners and 2) required automation and communication technologies are not widely adopted.
+However, for existing distribution systems, the assumption of perfect coordination may be unrealistic because: 1) single-phase flexible units can be connected at different locations and belong to different owners, and 2) required automation and communication technologies are not widely adopted.
 To analyse the lack of unit coordination, phase coordination constraint \eqref{Model: phase_coordination} is imposed.
-Under this constraint, flexibility service in phase $\phi$ can be provided only by the single-phase unit connected to this phase.
+Under this constraint, flexibility service in phase $\phi$ can be provided only by single-phase units connected to that phase.
 Other units cannot manage the voltage unbalance or assist in maximising network flexibility.
-The impact of phase coordination on P-Q flexibility areas is shown in Fig.~\ref{fig: 5bus coordination analysis}, where VUF constraints \eqref{Model: vuf_lim} in the range 0.1-1.0\% are iteratively imposed.
-The findings of this simulation are twofold: (i) without coordination between units connected to different phases, the limits of aggregated flexibility reduce significantly, for example, 60.76\% flexibility area reduction for phase $\phi= \{b\}$; (ii) voltage unbalance limits have a major impact on flexibility services provided by units with a lack of coordination.
-It follows that a lack of phase coordination combined with voltage unbalance limits creates the worst conditions for providing flexibility services: single-phase units cannot effectively manage voltage unbalance across the network, which results in the infeasibility of services provision.
+The impact of phase coordination and voltage unbalance constraints on P-Q flexibility areas is shown in Fig.~\ref{fig: 5bus coordination analysis}. {The red shaded areas correspond to simulations in which VUF constraints \eqref{Model: vuf_lim} in the range 0.1-1.0\% are iteratively imposed.
+The quantitative results for these simulations are summarised in Table~\ref{table: load unbalance impacts 2}, where aggregated flexibility areas are reported in kVAr\textsuperscript{2}.
+Relative reductions in flexibility are expressed in percent per phase, with 100\% denoting the maximum flexibility under perfect coordination and no voltage unbalance constraints.} The findings of these simulations are twofold: (i) without coordination between units connected to different phases, aggregated flexibility areas reduce significantly, by over 54\%, depending on the phase; (ii) voltage unbalance limits have a major impact on flexibility services when coordination between units is absent.
+It follows that a lack of phase coordination combined with voltage unbalance limits creates the worst conditions for providing flexibility services: single-phase units cannot effectively manage voltage unbalance across the network, which can make flexibility provision infeasible.

-The findings illustrated in this subsection emphasise the need for considering phase unbalance impacts on flexibility services in distribution networks.
-If ignoring these impacts, the potential of DER flexibility services may be greatly overestimated.
+The findings of this subsection emphasise the importance of considering phase unbalance impacts when assessing flexibility services in distribution networks.
+If these impacts are ignored, the potential of DER flexibility services may be greatly overestimated.
 The following subsection presents a realistic case study to demonstrate the scalability of the proposed framework.